retroskateboard/retroskateboard/README.md

-# 👋 Hi, I’m Rojas Pech Eric
+# 👋 Hi, welcome to my GitHub!

 Welcome to my GitHub!
 I'm Rojas Pech Eric, a passionate learner in the world of Swift programming.
 Aspiring computer engineer, I am constantly seeking new knowledge and skills to grow in the tech industry.